lhohan/scala-quality.g8/README.markdown

 ------

 Scala compiler warnings have been enabled and will fail compilation if there are any.
-See build.sbt to change add more.
+See build.sbt to change or add more.
 To see all possible options run `scalac` locally.

 Setup
 --------